 For hobbies I try to bring what I need for my days off and free time.
 For me I like to do yoga and hike.
 If I am traveling in my Jeep I always throw a yoga mat in my car, although if I have to fly that is something that I can easily buy for $16 at my new location (remember, there are Targets everywhere).
 While I have bought a lot of new yoga mats, I always bring my more expensive gear, like the hiking and climbing gear, which would be more costly to duplicate.

 If something is costly enough that I spent time waiting for an REI sale and used my dividends to purchase it it then I am bringing it with me to go and explore.

 I think it is important that you bring a couple of items with you that make you feel comfortable and at home.
 Personally, that is my pillows and fleece throw.
 I also found that my ceramic teapot makes me feel at home too.
-I did not realize this until I spent two months with out it and could not wait for the shipment to arrive to my door that contained it.
 You might not realize what your comfort items are on your first assignment and that is okay, you will learn.
 I know a lot of people who really like to cook and like to travel with all of their own spices; seeing as a spice is at least $5, I can see why that would be important to carry with you and make you feel comfortable in your new space.

-In closing I think it is important for each individual to determine what it is that is important for you and what you need for your work and life balance.
+In closing, I think it is important for each individual to determine what it is that is important for you and what you need for your work and life balance.
 Being a traveler has taught me to live like a minimalist and I now thoroughly enjoy that lifestyle.
-It feels very freeing to be carrying minimal amounts of stuff from assignment to assignment and only brining what I know I will need and use.
+It feels very freeing to be carrying minimal amounts of stuff from assignment to assignment and only bringing what I know I will need and use.